wsphillips/Conductor.jl/docs/src/basics.md

 Each conductance is associated with a [`CompartmentSystem`](@ref compartments).
-The properties of the parent compartment (for example, equilibrium potentials, membrane capacitance, and geometry), influence the magnitude of intracellular current produced by conductances.
+The properties of the parent compartment (for example, equilibrium potentials, membrane capacitance, and geometry) influence the magnitude of intracellular current produced by conductances.

 Finally, connections between neurons can be explicitly defined with [`Synapse`](@ref synapses), which defines a directed edge from a presynaptic compartment to a postsynaptic compartment.
 A [`NeuronalNetworkSystem`](@ref networks) constructs and manages the equations that govern synaptic conductances between neurons.

 ## Simple Two Neuron Simulation